decentralized-identity/keri/docs/Q-and-A.md

 # Q&A section Agencies

+## What does the governance framework of KERI look like?
+> Decentralized systems must coordinate across multiple parties, all acting independently in their own self-interest.
+This means that the rules of engagement and interaction must be spelled out and agreed to ahead of time, with incentives, disincentives, consequences, processes, and procedures made clear.

+{TBW}
+DRAFT BY _(@henkvancann)_

+KERI is self-administered, self-governed.
+What aspects of KERI need governance?

+Purist permissionless network proponents will argue that a real decentralized network does not need a governance framework since mathematics and cryptography make sure that proper governance is in place.

+The Trust over IP stack includes both a governance stack and technology stack.\
+KERI governance roles at *Layer 1* can include:
+- Controller, Entropy hardware and software, KEL, KERL *Layer 2: Provider governance frameworks*
+- Governance of capabilities of digital wallets, agents, and agencies.
+So the need is primarily to establish baseline security, privacy, and data protection requirements, plus interoperability testing and certification programs, for the following roles:
+- Hardware Developers: hardware security modules (HSMs)
+- Software Developers: duplicity verification and internal consistency checks
+- Agency: ambient availability of KELs and KERLs *Layer 3: Credential governance frameworks*\
+KERI is not an outspoken credential issuance and verification framework.
+Having said that:
+- Controller: inception proof, revocation, delegation proof
+- Holders: availability
+- Verfifier: external inconsistency proofs
+Layer 4: Ecosystem governance framework
+- KERIs objective  is to be the spanning trust infrastructure of the whole internet
+- Portability of the identities and KERI interoperability between platforms is cryptographically secured
+- Inconsistencies "reported" by meercats-like alert governance system

+ }

 ## How can KERI offer consistent services and truth?
 A. In a pair-wise setting  each party only needs to be consistent with the other party.
 Witnesses are not used.
 It doesn't matter if they lie to each other as long as they lie consistently.
 KERI does not enable someone to proof the *veracity* of a statement only the *authenticity* of the statement.\